Woosox Matthew Levin Bridges Baseball and Business

-Most businesses evolve rapidly, he says, and Questrom students learn how to quickly evolve with them.
-“Matt is living that every day, as he and his colleagues work to develop and build a new ballpark in a new location, during a global pandemic no less,” Riedl says.
+Most businesses evolve rapidly, Riedl says, and Questrom students learn how to quickly evolve with them.
+“Matt is living that every day, as he and his colleagues work to develop and build a new ballpark in a new location, during a global pandemic no less,” he says.

 In working with Lucchino to build Polar Park, Levin became a driver of technological innovation.
 “We’re the first professional sports team to announce an autonomous checkout for concessions,” he says.